 Family therapy is commonly used in addiction treatment programmes because of its proven effectiveness.
 Family therapy used to be offered to adolescents with substance abuse issues, but now it is used for practically everyone who struggles with an addiction since study after study shows that it is beneficial for almost everyone.
 Family members who participate in family therapy find it easier to relate, communicate in a healthier way and are able to offer support.
 Essentially, family therapy promotes healing for all family members by creating a loving and supportive environment.

 Addiction treatment at The Dawn Rehab Thailand

 If your loved one is ready to seek treatment at an inpatient drug and alcohol rehab centre, it is important to find out the family therapy options that are available.
 Family sessions have proven to be beneficial for healing wounds and overcoming negative emotions.
 When a person is actively addicted, their behaviour can hurt those closest to them.
 Attending a treatment facility that educates the entire family about addiction as a disease encourages healing and helps develop an understanding of why things happened the way they did.

-At The Dawn, we understand how essential it is for healing to take place within the family.
-Our treatment centre intensive 3-day educational workshops for family members of clients who complete our residential treatment.
+At The Dawn, we understand how essential it is for healing to take place within the family which is why we offer an intensive 3-day educational workshops for family members of clients who complete our residential treatment.
 Our goal is to restore the family bonds to their original state before addiction became part of the picture.
 We also understand how important it is for recovering addicts to have the support, encouragement and strength of their loved ones behind them throughout and after their treatment.